Critics of Rep. Paul Ryan’s remarks about cultural factors in the persistence of poverty are simultaneously shrill and boring.

 Forty-nine years later, 41 percent of all American children are born out of wedlock; almost half of all first births are to unmarried women, as are 54 percent and 72 percent of all Hispanic and black births, respectively.
 Is there anyone not blinkered by ideology or invincibly ignorant of social science who disagrees with this…

-But gasp.
 Where to begin?
 How about the premise that this was a clinic on the Inner City people.
-They’re the folks whose freewheeling lives present to Paul Ryan a national cultural problem.
-But it turns out the same troubling things are going on all across the whole country?
+They’re the folks whose freewheeling lives present to Paul Ryan a national cultural problem, but it turns out the same troubling things are going on all across the whole country?
 In rural Oklahoma, and in suburban Kankakee?
 The ethnics done licked everybody’s spoons, I take it.
 One of those mulattoes got on The Dating Game and started coughing, now everybody wants to have sex before marriage.
-Bad things come from yer bottom, some people think.
-I myself think you’re picking on a small group of Americans because…hmm.
+I myself think you’re picking on a small group of Americans and…hmm.
 I wonder why.
 That’s my occupation.
-My spider sense is be tingling.
+My spider sense is tingling.

 In the 1960s, as the civil rights movement dismantled barriers to opportunity, there began a social regression driven by the explosive growth of the number of children in single-parent families.

 Smack my gob.
-What a wonder of conservative intellectual ignominy.
 Dismantled barriers, dot dot dot, listen to me now – don’t leave me hanging – here it comes wait for it: Social Regression.
 I have never read anything so nasty in my life.
 The civil rights movement bastardized America.
 Let the bottom 20% of the country vote and what do you get?
 Gang-banging orphans.
-Thank you Martin Luther King.
 This is what happens when you allow the hip-hop crowd into Harvard.

 Next March, serious people will be wondering why the problem Moynihan articulated half a century earlier has become so much worse while so much else — including the astonishingly rapid receding of racism and discrimination — has become so much better.